-The Board of Directors held nine meetings during fiscal 2021.
-Each incumbent director attended 75% or more of the aggregate number of meetings of the Board and committees of the Board on which the director served during fiscal 2021.
+The Board of Directors held 10 meetings during fiscal 2022.
+Each incumbent director attended 75% or more of the aggregate number of meetings of the Board and committees of the Board on which the director served during fiscal 2022.
 It is the Board's policy that the directors should attend the Company's annual meeting of shareholders absent extenuating circumstances.
-All of the Company's nine directors in office at the time attended the 2020 Annual Meeting.
+All nine of the Company's directors in office at the time, including all of the Company's current directors who were then directors, attended the 2021 Annual Meeting.